Pekinška Patka: Lineup changes, switch to post-punk and disbandment (1981)

 Simultaneously, from October 1980, the band had been preparing new studio material inspired by Joy Division, The Stranglers, The Cure, Magazine and Echo & The Bunnymen.
 The album songs were authored by Čonkić, Vukmanović and Bulatović.
 The band originally wrote English language lyrics for the songs, but were eventually pressured by record label to write Serbo-Croatian lyrics.
 The new studio album, Strah od monotonije (Fear of Monotony), was recorded during March 1981 in Belgrade studio Vem and produced by Konjović.
 It was released in May 1981, selling only about 8,000 copies.

 The band's shift to post-punk and dark wave sound, followed by the change of their image, mostly failed to connect with the audiences in the way their debut album and initial style did.
-On the concert's that followed album release, the audience showed lack of interest for the band's new sound, demanding to hear songs from the first album.
+At the shows that followed the album release, audiences showed a lack of interest for the band's new sound, demanding to hear songs from the first album.
 The band's last notable shows were at a festival at Zagreb Fair (where they performed alongside Riblja Čorba, Haustor, Film, Prljavo Kazalište, Leb i Sol, Parni Valjak, and other bands), and in June 1981 at Rokoteka club in Belgrade's Kalemegdan park, which was their last concert.
-During the concert, Čonkić held a long tirade insulting Džuboks music critic.
-During the summer of 1981, Čonkić went to serve his Yugoslav People's Army mandatory stint.
-Prior to his departure, he expressed to the rest of the band members his desire to continue working with them after his return, but also said that they had no obligations to wait for him if they wanted to continue their career in other groups.
+During the show, Čonkić delivered a lengthy insult-laced verbal tirade directed at Džuboks music critics.
+During the summer of 1981, Čonkić went to serve his Yugoslav People's Army (JNA) mandatory stint.
+Prior to his departure, he relayed to the rest of the band his desire of resuming playing with them after his return, but also underscored that they were under no obligation to wait for him if they wanted to continue their careers in other groups.
 By the time he returned home a year later, Bulatović, Vukmanović and Pihler had already formed post-punk band Luna with vocalist Slobodan Tišma.